 Bicycle

 The Bicycle Committee embraces all the missions of the Appalachian Mountain Club: education, recreation, conservation.
-It sponsors rides on all type of bikes (road, hybrid, mountain, ebikes) and varying terrain (roads, gravel, rail trails, single track, mountain trails).
+It sponsors rides on all type of bikes (road, hybrid, mountain, eBikes) and varying terrain (roads, gravel, rail trails, single track, mountain trails).
 Helmets are required for all rides, as are gloves unless deemed optional by the ride leader.

-Our priorities are safety first, fun second, and achieving our goals third – and of course, we always want to learn something.
+Our priorities are safety first, fun second, and achieving our goals third — and of course, we always want to learn something.
 Before a ride, check your equipment: tires should be properly inflated, brakes tested, shifting crisp, seat height comfortable and efficient, and broken spokes causing misalignment should be fixed.
-Besides being prepared with ample food and beverages, provide for contingencies: clothes for a change in weather (especially a windbreaker) and spare tire.
+Besides being prepared with ample food and beverages, provide for contingencies: clothes for a change in weather (especially a windbreaker) and spare tube.

 Every bicycle ride will have a detailed description of its mileage, type of terrain, elevation gain, and so forth.
 In addition, the trip write-up will note which difficulty the ride falls into based on the AMC’s Activity Difficulty Rating System.